 So, summing up - to make the most of your maths lessons...

-If you want to go further in your studies, or maybe you’re struggling a little in class, you could consider a maths private tutor, who can go through the content with you at home, at your own pace.
+If you want to go further in your studies, or maybe you're struggling a little in class, you could consider an online math tutor, who can go through the content with you at home, at your own pace.

 Faced with math problems, at home, in an exam, or in class, your first instinct should be to read the question.
 And then read it again.
 Maybe even a third time for good measure.

 Basically, missing one small detail could be the difference between getting the correct answer, and only being able to present witty doodles to the examiner!

 Fear not, though!
 Just follow these simple steps, and you'll have the maths cracked in no time: